Baylor Scott & White Health

 Baylor Scott & White Health is a healthcare system based in Dallas, Texas, United States.
 Formed in 2013 from the merger of Scott & White Health with Baylor Healthcare System, it became the largest non-profit healthcare system in Texas and one of the largest in the country.
 Its network contains over 50 hospitals and more than 800 patient care sites.
 The organization also includes the Baylor Scott & White Health Plan insurance company.

+In April 2026, the organization announced that it would be discontinuing participation in Medicaid and individual ACA marketplace health plans, impacting 225,000 Texas residents who participate in those plans and 321 employees.
+The company in a statement said the decision was based on changes in "the state’s Medicaid procurement decision and Individual Marketplace complexities."